EMBL was founded in 1974 with the goal to create a supranational centre focusing on basic research in molecular biology in Europe.

-In 2014, EMBL will celebrate its 40th anniversary, while the European Molecular Biology Organisation (EMBO) will turn 50.
-The occasions will be marked with numerous events, ranging from conferences and meetings to festive gatherings, public lectures and outreach activities.
+In 2014, EMBL celebrated its 40th anniversary, while the European Molecular Biology Organisation (EMBO) turned 50.
+The occasions were marked with numerous events, ranging from conferences and meetings to festive gatherings, public lectures and outreach activities.

-The EMBO-EMBL Anniversary Science and Policy Meeting on 2 and 3 July in Heidelberg will focus on science, policy and politics.
-This event will feature scientific talks from leading researchers, the participation of European science ministers, and sessions concentrating on policy issues in areas such as biotechnology and research infrastructures.
+The EMBO-EMBL Anniversary Science and Policy Meeting on 2 and 3 July in Heidelberg focused on science, policy and politics.
+This event featured scientific talks from leading researchers, the participation of European science ministers, and sessions concentrating on policy issues in areas such as biotechnology and research infrastructures.

-The EMBL 40th Anniversary Reunion on 18 and 19 July in Heidelberg is the central event for current and former staff, with both groups involved as organisers, speakers and participants.
+The EMBL 40th Anniversary Reunion on 18 and 19 July in Heidelberg was the central event for current and former staff, with both groups involved as organisers, speakers and participants.